pymc-devs/pytensor/doc/library/scan.rst

   other words, ``taps`` can not be used in ``sequences`` and ``outputs_info``.

-Often, in order to be able to compute the gradients through scan operations, Aesara needs to keep in memory some intermediate computations of scan.
+Often, in order to be able to compute the gradients through scan operations, Pytensor needs to keep in memory some intermediate computations of scan.
 This can sometimes use a prohibitively large amount of memory.
 ``scan_checkpoints`` allows to discard some of those intermediate steps and recompute them again when computing the gradients.
 Its ``save_every_N`` argument